World Cup 2026 Injuries: Every Confirmed Absence & Doubtful Player

 Injury: Knee injury sustained 11 June 2026 — the opening day of the tournament

 Impact: Ezzalzouli was one of Morocco’s most direct attackers.
 He will miss the remainder of the group stage, including Friday’s match against Scotland in Boston.
+Update: Morocco beat Scotland 1-0, then eliminated the Netherlands on penalties in the R32.
+Ezzalzouli did not feature in the group stage.

 For Scotland fans: Morocco face Scotland next without one of their first-choice attackers — a potential advantage for Steve Clarke’s side.